RADAR-base/RADAR-Docker/dcompose-stack/radar-cp-hadoop-stack/README.md

 ## Configuration

 1. First copy `etc/env.template` file to `./.env` and check and modify all its variables.
 To have a valid HTTPS connection for a public host, set `SELF_SIGNED_CERT=no`.
 You need to provide a public valid DNS name as `SERVER_NAME` for SSL certificate to work.
 IP addresses will not work.
+Set `MANAGEMENTPORTAL_FRONTEND_CLIENT_SECRET` to a secret to be used by the Management Portal frontend.

 2. Copy `etc/smtp.env.template` to `etc/smtp.env` and configure your email settings.
 Configure alternative mail providers like Amazon SES or Gmail by using the parameters of the [`namshi/smtp` Docker image](https://hub.docker.com/r/namshi/smtp/).

 3. Copy `etc/redcap-integration/radar.yml.template` to `etc/redcap-integration/radar.yml` and modify it to configure the properties of Redcap instance and the management portal.
 For reference on configuration of this file look at the Readme file here - <https://github.com/RADAR-CNS/RADAR-RedcapIntegration#configuration>.
 In the REDcap portal under Project Setup, define the Data Trigger as `https://<YOUR_HOST_URL>/redcapint/trigger`

 4. Copy `etc/managementportal/config/liquibase/oauth_client_details.csv.template` to `etc/managementportal/config/liquibase/oauth_client_details.csv` and change OAuth client credentials for production MP.
-(Except ManagementPortalapp)
+In the first line after the header, change `MP_FRONTEND_SECRET` to the same secret you set in step 1.
+In a later version this manual step will no longer be necessary.

 5. Finally, copy `etc/radar.yml.template` to `etc/radar.yml` and edit it, especially concerning the monitor email address configuration.